 By putting 10% of your income directly into a Smile account, you’ll be surprised at how quickly you can reach your goal.

-Previously, we have never saved for a holiday but since we’ve been following the Barefoot Buckets – we now have a fully paid family holiday to a snow resort for a week.
+Previously, we had never saved for a holiday but since we’ve been following the Barefoot Buckets – we now have a fully paid family holiday to a snow resort for a week.
 This fills us with so much excitement and anticipation and it’s all thanks to the Barefoot Buckets.

 Fire Extinguisher Bucket